Fumo-Unlockers/Xbox-Achievement-Unlocker/README.md

 ## License
 The UI for this program was built on top of the WPF-UI Fluent template as of [this commit](https://github.com/lepoco/wpfui/tree/c8cd75f6f82414a52a94d2a55fe2a21dd5db83d7) which is MIT licensed.
 Any and all modifications and/or additions to this template are GNU GPL licensed.
 You can find a copy of the licenses [here][LICENSE] and [here][MIT-LICENSE].

+## Sponsors
+Thanks very much to all of my sponsors.
+Below are messages included as one of the sponsorship rewards
+### ziqnr
+"I have brain damage" - [ziqnr](https://github.com/ziqnr) 2024

 [contributors-badge]: https://img.shields.io/github/contributors/ItsLogic/Xbox-Achievement-Unlocker?style=for-the-badge
 [contributors-url]: https://github.com/ItsLogic/Xbox-Achievement-Unlocker/graphs/contributors
 [forks-badge]: https://img.shields.io/github/forks/ItsLogic/Xbox-Achievement-Unlocker?style=for-the-badge